-2021 marks A Century of the Oregon Department of Aviation
+2021 marked A Century of the Oregon Department of Aviation

 2021 Commemorative Airplane License Plate

 In 1921 Oregon established the first Department of Aviation in the nation and issued both aircraft and pilot licenses to pioneers, who continued building and flying their own aircraft even after the Federal Government attempted to suppress them.
-These plates celebrate their accomplishments, 100 years ago!
+These plates celebrate their accomplishments over 100 years ago!

 Check out the new OAHS 2021 Commemorative T-Shirt.
 These are ready for you in our gift shop, or call the office and order yours.
-They’re just $25 each and each shirt sold supports the work of the museum in collecting and preserving Oregon’s aviation heritage.
+They’re on SALE for $10 each!

 IT’S HERE! • ACCEPTING OFFERS • 1937 Rearwin “Sportster” Ken-Royce 5F 90HP Needs final engine work and license.
 You can do this! • VISIT MY WEBSITE • Contact Oregon Aviation Histoical Society – OREGON AVIATION HISTORICAL SOCIETY, Owner – located Cottage Grove, OR United States • Telephone: 541-543-1068 • Posted November 20, 2019